shahnewajmazumder/smart-calendar-system/README.md

 ---

-**Note**: This is a frontend-only implementation.
-For full functionality including data persistence, a backend with database support needs to be implemented.
+**Note**: This is a full-stack implementation with PHP backend and MySQL database.
+It includes user authentication, event management, and data persistence.